 Check whether you require any of the following drives accessories:

 Mains EMC filters – these reduce the cable-fed emission to the required limits of IEC 61800-3-C1/C2.
 Other variants may offer low leakage currents or the operation of special mains networks.

 Mains chokes – reduce the input peak current draw and the mains distortion.
-By smoothing the input current draw, the lifetime of the drive is enhanced, particularly at constant high utilisation.
+By smoothing the input current draw, the lifetime of the drive is enhanced, particularly at constant high utilization.

 Output chokes and filters – these reduce the voltage and current stress of the motor winding.

-Combi-filters (EMC/ Output choke) – these space-saving combinations consistently adapt and optimise the drive controller.
+Combi-filters (EMC/ Output choke) – these space-saving combinations consistently adapt and optimize the drive controller.